AgonPlatform/agondev/README.md

 export PATH=/<insert path to agondev>/bin:$PATH
 ```

+If you are on a Mac, you need to explicitly approve all binaries under the ./bin directory.
+I have supplied the 'macos_remove_quarantine.sh' script to handle this for you.

 ## Project structure
 A minimum project consists of a Makefile and at least a single source file in the 'src' subdirectory:
 ```